kaivshah/E-Commerce-Website-using-MERN-Stack/README.md

 # Description

 Full-stack ecommerce application built with MERN stack.
-This project has two features:
+This project has following features:

 1. Buyers register and browse the marketplace while interacting with products across different categories.
 2. Admins control and manage the marketplace items and customer acounts.